Using Treehouse Schoolhouse Nature Study in Your Co-op

 As you can see, we omitted a couple things.
 Should you decide to purchase a co-op license, all of the participating co-op members have access to the curriculum, so they can practice things at home and hit parts you skip as well.

-A day at our co-op.
+A day in our homeschool co-op

 Practically speaking, I am a visual girl who does best when she sees things in action.
 I can’t actually take you to co-op with me (though wouldn’t that be fun?), but I can walk you through a day at co-op in our little mountain community.
 We had 9 participating families last year in our weekly events and more than 20 in our field trip and hiking group.
 Here is what a co-op day tends to look like.

 Our families start arriving about 9:15am and the kids run around like wild banshees while us mamas (and some dads, too) sip coffee and chat.
 At about 9:30am I begin calling out Swedish Drill commands while showing the cards.
 All of the kids randomly come running to join in.
-A couple kids will take turns leading and then I will ask if anyone knows what our Treehouse Schoolhouse Nature Study topic is for this week.
+A couple kids will take turns leading and then I will ask if anyone knows what our Treehouse Nature Study topic is for this week.
 We will spend about five minutes discussing what the kids already know, myself or another mom may also add in some facts or interesting tidbits.

 Next, we sing our hand rhyme and folk song (we always invite the kids to lead it).
 After that, we head on a hike (10-20 minutes) and find sit spots somewhere during the hike.
 This is a quiet time for five minutes where the kids sit and listen and observe nature around them.
 We then hike back to our pavilion or tables and begin to nature journal what we noticed during sit spots or something we saw outdoors at our home that week.
 We have a couple super talented mamas who teach watercolor using the topic for that week as well.

-Finally, we discuss our activity, read, and narrate a book from Treehouse Schoolhouse Nature Study.
+Finally, we discuss our activity, read, and narrate a book from Treehouse Nature Study.
 We launch into whatever activity is set up for that day and then the kids are free to play until lunch time.

 You can find SarahRuth on Instagram and her website Kindle Togetherness